Sajid Merchant, MS

 Teaching

 I believe that learning and teaching are a shared responsibility.
 Ostensibly, the teacher is to provide the medium for student learning.
 However, my thinking is that if the process is optimized, student questions will drive deeper thought and learning for the teacher, creating a learning circle that feeds both the student and teacher.
-Genetics, by its nature of being one of the newer medical science, means there is still much to learn; it is a fast paced, growing area of study.
+Genetics, by its nature as being a newer medical science, means there is still much to learn; it is a fast-paced, growing area of study.
 Consequently, those in the field must view learning as a lifelong process.
 I have found that interacting with students causes me to challenge my beliefs, understanding and refines and expands my body of knowledge.

 Since genetic counselling is a practice-based discipline, so too are my courses.
 Clinical practice enhances the quality and relevance of my teaching; observational activities and interaction with patients for students are a critical learning component that I provide.
-Further, allowing students to observe the practice of the skills and knowledge I have them learn through their assignments also affords leadership and modeling behavior opportunities.
+Further, allowing students to observe the practice of the skills and knowledge learned through my assignments also affords opportunities for leadership and modeling behavior.

 I believe that learning at higher levels needs to be practical.
 As such, my courses and assignments are all based on real-world situations.
-My hope is that a student will never ask “why do I need to know this” or “how will I ever use this”?
+My hope is that a student will never have to ask, “Why do I need to know this?” or, “How will I ever use this”?
 This fosters active student engagement with the course material.

 My relationship with my students is very important to me.
 I like to see the "whites of their eyes", which my independent studies courses facilitate well.
-Further, my regular guest lecture on ethics and genetics is extremely interactive, providing challenging ethical scenarios that we work through together in groups.
+Further, my regular guest lectures on ethics and medical genetics are extremely interactive, providing challenging scenarios that we work through together in groups.
 Working with small classes or individual students has allowed me to have the personal contact I enjoy with my students.
 I try to create a safe environment in which students can openly share their opinions, questions and concerns.
-I am a fun teacher and also work closely with my students - building a sense of community in the classroom.
+This builds a sense of community in the classroom.

-As a practicing Genetic Counsellor in the Medical Genetics Clinic in Edmonton, I maintain my clinical skills through active patient care.
-These provide rich experiences that I can bring into my teaching to illustrate genetic counselling practice and health issues.
-Attending education and research conferences in my field of practice provide other avenues for keeping abreast of changes in the field.
-My volunteer work with the national based genetic counselling professional society also keeps me abreast of new developments.
-Since learning is a lifelong process, I engage in ongoing professional development and reflection, which all hopefully enhance my teaching.
+As a practicing genetic counsellor in the Edmonton Medical Genetics Clinic, I grow and hone my clinical skills in real-time through my patient care.
+I can then use these experiences to enrich my teaching.
+My regular attendance at educational conferences provides other avenues for keeping abreast of changes in the field, which can then be returned to my teaching.
+Lastly, my volunteer work with the genetic counselling professional groups also helps me remain current within professional circles, which often include teaching networks.
+Since learning is a lifelong process, I engage in ongoing professional development and reflection, all of which is embedded into the teaching I deliver to my students.

 Courses